Richard Varvill: Reaction Engines

 He co-founded Reaction Engines in 1989.

-At Reaction Engines, he is working on the successor to the RB545, SABRE (rocket engine).
+At Reaction Engines, he was working on the successor to the RB545, SABRE (rocket engine).
 On 22 May 2014 he appeared in an edition of Horizon, called The £10 Million Challenge.

 Personal life

 He first married Julie O'Brien in December 1998.
 They have a son (born March 1999).
 He later married Marianne Suhr, having two sons.
 He lives in the Vale of White Horse in Oxfordshire.